IntelAgir-Research-Group/frontiers-robotics-ai-rep-pkg/README.md

 bash run-action-er.sh
 ```

+For the experiments, we provide extra drivers (for Docker orchestrationg) and profilers (for CPU, Memory and Energy), which are available in the `exp_runners` folder.

 If you prefer, you can also run it in `standalone` mode, with a fully bash-based orchestration (it eliminates the orchestration layer - no impact in the results):

 ```bash